wfn Web Function First draft

 event_source

 EndpointIndicates the endpoint returns an event source URL.
+An endpoint with this flag MUST declare a returns of ["string"].
 See the event specification for more information.

 error_triple